Turkish Capital Gains Tax

 For property purchased (title deeds registered) after March 2007

-If the property has been owned for 5 years at the date of transfer/sale to the new owner no capital gains tax is owed.
+If the property has been owned for 5 years at the date of transfer/sale to the new owner no capital gains tax is owed in Turkey.
+However you may be required to declare the income/gain in your home country when you repatriate funds.

 If capital gains tax is due to be paid then the level of the tax is calculated from the difference in the gain in value shown on the title deed when purchased and when sold.
 This difference is then taxed according to the income tax bands in force in the year of sale.
 Tax starts at 15% and rise to 35%.
 If in doubt contact a local accountant for further advice.